-Conjunctivitis is a term used to describe inflammation of the conjunctiva -the thin, filmy membrane that covers the inside of the eyelids and the white part of your eye (sclera). conjunctivitis is most commonly referred to as red or” pink” eyes.
+Conjunctivitis is a term used to describe inflammation of the conjunctiva -the thin, filmy membrane that covers the inside of the eyelids and the white part of your eye (sclera).
+Conjunctivitis is most commonly referred to as red or” pink” eyes or called “Apollo” in West Africa because the reports of its first epidemic in Accra, the capital of Ghana coincided with the Apollo 11 moon landing.

 Symptoms of conjunctivitis includes: